 OK it’s not a pub, it’s a wine bar and a winery.
 So why am I including it in my top pubs when The Bay is just a few minutes down the road?
 Craft Beer that’s why!

 At Bottle Monkey, we love our craft beer and despite the bar being small in stature, down at the Vintners they have a great selection of craft beer and traditional styles from Germany & Belgium, alongside a choice of artisan spirits and their awesome Rhubarb fizz which is made on site.
-And if that wasn’t enough, they have just announced their new range of Vermouth!

 Whether you go for one of their many pop-ups or just a quiet drink, it’s one of the Islands most unique venues with dramatic views whatever the weather, but when the sun is shining, is there anything better than sitting on their outside deck and looking out across Port Erin bay with a drink in hand?!
 And we didn’t even mention the tables that get winched down from the ceiling!